How With Decision Made The Travel Process Can Continue

-After 1.5 months in New Delhi I made the decision based on a long process of research and thinking to fly back based on a compromise.
+After 1.5 months in New Delhi I made the decision based on a long process of research and yes it felt like a compromise.

-I had a brilliant time in New Delhi with my fantastic Couchsurfing hosts, but my budget was running short after 1.5 months and I was becoming frustrated with being in a city and relying on friends for accomodation.
+I had a brilliant time in New Delhi with my fantastic Couchsurfing hosts, but my budget was running short after 1.5 months.
+I was becoming frustrated with being in a city and relying on friends for accommodation.

 Navneet and Priya on the New Delhi metro.
 They hosted me for over a month at their place.

 Takahiro, another Couchsurfing host in New Delhi.
 Showing me his art projects.
-We spent a great weekend, cycling around, looking for an adaptor for my video microphone, discussing art, eating Afghani food, and going to a electronica concert- a performance by ‘Mouse on Mars’ - a German act at the Goethe institute.
+We spent a great weekend, cycling around, looking for an adaptor for my video microphone, discussing art, eating Afghani food.
+We also went to an a electronica concert which was a performance by German act, ‘Mouse on Mars’ at the Goethe institute.